Many people's lives look good on paper but in reality involve significant struggle:

 emotion/mood regulation

-improving communication
+improving relationships

 I'm a Licensed Psychologist in Washington State: License PY60382108.